andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 This is a short pedagogical summary of the variety of Arabic spoken in the Damascus area.
 It is intended to be used for quick reference and overview for beginner to intermediate language learners.
 It was written as a complement to the Syrian-Arabic material in *Al-Kitaab fii Taʿallun al-ʿArabiyya* (Brustad et al., Georgetown University Press, 2013) but can be used independently.
 Parts of it are based on *A Reference Grammar of Syrian Arabic* (Georgetown University Press, 2005 [1964]), to which the reader is referred for a detailed and comprehensive grammar.

 This grammar uses a simplified transcription (see [Phonology](#phonolgy)) adapted from *Alif Baa* (Brustad et al., Georgetown University Press, 2010).
-Examples in Arabic script represent written vernacular as used in text messaging, advertisement, etc. There is a considerable variation in vernacular orthography, especially in the extent to which Standard Arabic spelling is followed, and forms that differ from those presented here are therefore common.
+Examples in Arabic script represent [Syrian Arabic orthography](#orthography), as used in text messaging, advertisement, etc. There is a considerable variation in vernacular orthography, especially in the extent to which Standard Arabic spelling is followed, and forms that differ from those presented here are therefore common.

 For corrections or suggestions on improvements, please contact the author.[^email]